pmcharrison/psynet-mirror/docs/applications.rst

 Applications
 ============

-PsyNet is suitably flexible for a  wide range of applications.
+PsyNet can be used for many kinds of psychology experiments.
 However there are certain scenarios to which PsyNet is particularly well suited.

 **Online experiments.** PsyNet experiments run in the web browser and therefore can be